pyOpenSci/pyopensci.github.io/_posts/2024-08-02-community-news-august-2024.md

 ---
 layout: single
 title: "pyOpenSci Community News: August 2024"
 excerpt: "Welcome to the first edition of pyOpenSci's Community News newsletter, where we summarize and share conversations, contributions, and news related to our diverse and vibrant community!
-Read on for insights into pyOpenSci sprints, Spanish translation efforts, and Hatch for Python package creation."
+Read on for insights into running pyOpenSci sprints, Python packaging guide Spanish translation efforts, and using Hatch to create and maintain Pythons."
 author: "Jesse Mostipak"
 permalink: /blog/pyos-community-news-aug-2024.html
 header: